newbreedofgeek/react-stepzilla/README.md

 - pass in following options as well if you want to customise it further

 ```
-// hide or show Next and Previous Buttons
+// hide or show Next and Previous Buttons at the bottom
 showNavigation: true | false

 // disable or enable the steps UI navigation on top
 showSteps: true | false

-// disable or enable onClick step jumping from the UI navigation summary on top
+// disable or enable onClick step jumping from the UI navigation on top
 stepsNavigation: true | false

-// show or hide the previews button in the last step (maybe the last step is a thank you message and you don't want them to go back)
+// show or hide the previous button in the last step (maybe the last step is a thank you message and you don't want them to go back)
 prevBtnOnLastStep: true | false

-// dev control to disable calling and Child form component validation
+// dev control to disable validation rules called in step components **
 dontValidate: true | false

 // by default if you hit the Enter key on any element it validates the form and moves to next step if validation passes.
 Use this to prevent this behaviour